jacobalberty/unifi-docker/README.md

 See the table below for the current version.

-The `rc` tag (for example, `jacobalberty/unifi:rc`) uses the most recent release candidate from the UniFi APT repository.
+The `rc` tag (for example, `jacobalberty/unifi:rc`) uses the most recent Release Candidate from the UniFi APT repository.

 You may also specify a version number (e.g., `jacobalberty/unifi:stable6`) to get a specific version number, as shown in the table below.